Menstrual pad: Reusable (cloth)

 Some women use a washable or reusable cloth menstrual pad.
 These are made from a number of types of fabric—most often cotton flannel, bamboo, or hemp (which is highly absorbent and not as bulky as cotton).
 Most styles have wings that secure around the underpants, but some are just held in place (without wings) between the body and the underpants.
 Some (particularly the older styles) are available in belted styles.
 Cloth menstrual pads made a comeback around the 1970s, with their popularity increasing in the late 1980s and early 1990s.
-Reasons women choose to switch to cloth menstrual pads include comfort, savings over time, environmental impact and health reasons.
+Reasons women choose to switch to cloth menstrual pads include comfort, savings over time, environmental impact, and health reasons.

 Washable menstrual pads do not need to be disposed of after use and therefore offer a more economical alternative.
 Reusable menstrual pads can be found on a number of websites, or are made at home (instructions are available online).
 They have become a popular alternative because they are allergen- and perfume-free, and can be more comfortable for women who experience irritation from using disposable pads.

-There are many styles of cloth menstrual pads available today, ranging from panty liners to overnight pads.
+There are many styles of cloth menstrual pads available, ranging from panty liners to overnight pads.
 Popular styles of cloth menstrual pads include all-in-one, or AIO pads, in which the absorbent layer is sewn inside the pad, "inserts on top" style pads, which have absorbent layers that can be secured on top of the pad as needed, envelope or pocket style pads, which have absorbent layers that can be inserted inside the pad as needed, and a foldable style, in which the pad folds around the absorbent layers.
 Cloth menstrual pads can also have a waterproof lining, which provides more leak protection but may also be less breathable than those with no lining.

 Uses

 Menstrual pads are worn to absorb menstrual discharge, thereby protecting clothing and furnishings.
 They are usually individually wrapped so they are easier and more discreet to carry in a purse or bag.
-This wrapper may be used to wrap the soiled pads before disposing of them in appropriate receptacles.
+This wrapper may be used to wrap the used pads before disposing of them in appropriate receptacles.
 Some women prefer to wrap the pads with toilet paper instead of (or as well as) using the wrapper, which, often being made of slick plastic with a small tape tab, may not adequately stick.
 Menstrual pads of any type should not be flushed down the toilet as they can cause blockages.
-In developed countries, public toilets almost always include a receptacle in which to place soiled pads.
+Public toilets usually include a receptacle in which to place soiled pads.
 In first aid, they make excellent dressings for heavy bleeding due to their high absorbency if gauze is unavailable or inadequate.

 Many women who experience urinary incontinence use menstrual pads to manage bladder leaks.
 However, since menstrual pads are designed to absorb menstrual flow, they are not as effective in absorbing urinary leaks; incontinence pads are designed for this purpose.

 If someone does not have menstrual pads on hand while menstruating, they might use toilet paper as a temporary substitution.